mengqy2024/mengqy2022.github.io/_posts/2024-10-25-phylogenetic.md

 # Introduction

-Homologs similar sequences from a common ancestor.Orthologs: direct homologs are genes that entered other species during evolution and retained their original function.Paralogs are genes that are similar in function to the original genes that arose from gene duplication in the same species.Xenologs: dissimilar homologs are genes that are similar in function to the original genes that arose by horizontal gene transfer, symbiosis Xenologs: Heterologs are genes that are similar through horizontal gene transfer, symbiosis, or viral infestation.
+1. Homologs similar sequences from a common ancestor.
+2. Orthologs: direct homologs are genes that entered other species during evolution and retained their original function.
+3. Paralogs are genes that are similar in function to the original genes that arose from gene duplication in the same species.
+4. Heterologs are genes that are similar through horizontal gene transfer, symbiosis, or viral infestation.

 [OrthoFinder][orthoFinder-doc] is a fast, accurate and comprehensive platform for comparative genomics.
 It finds orthogroups and orthologs, infers rooted gene trees for all orthogroups and identifies all of the gene duplication events in those gene trees.
 It also infers a rooted species tree for the species being analysed and maps the gene duplication events from the gene trees to branches in the species tree.

 OrthoFinder also provides comprehensive statistics for comparative genomic analyses.
 OrthoFinder is simple to use and all you need to run it is a set of protein sequence files (one per species) in FASTA format.

 Previously we obtained protein coding sequences through the genome [Click][ga-doc], and now we want to construct a single-copy genome phylogenetic tree to analyze the evolutionary relationships among bacteria.